Sodium-cooled fast reactor: Advantages

 Sodium need not be pressurized since its boiling point is much higher than the reactor's operating temperature, and sodium does not corrode steel reactor parts, and in fact, protects metals from corrosion.

 The high temperatures reached by the coolant (the Phénix reactor outlet temperature was 833K (560°C)) permit a higher thermodynamic efficiency than in water cooled reactors.
-The electrically conductive molten sodium can be moved by electromagnetic pumps.

 The fact that the sodium is not pressurized implies that a much thinner reactor vessel can be used (e.g. 2 cm thick).
-Combined with the much higher temperatures achieved in the reactor, this means that the reactor in shutdown mode can be passively cooled.
-For example, air ducts can be engineered so that all the decay heat after shutdown is removed by natural convection, and no pumping action is required.
-Reactors of this type are self-controlling.
+A small leak of sodium will also drip down before disappearing in to the atmosphere, while at the high pressures used in light-water reactors, any leaking coolant will explosively flash to steam.
+The use of a liquid metal also enables the use of electromagnetic pumps to circulate the coolant, which contain no moving parts.

+Reactors of this type are also self-controlling, as fast-neutron reactors typically have a negative temperature coefficient of reactivity due to their small core size.
 If the temperature of the core increases, the core will expand slightly, which means that more neutrons will escape the core, slowing down the reaction.
+Furthermore, Doppler broadening at higher temperatures results in fewer neutrons available for fission, further decreasing the reaction rate.